Culture

 This is my story.
 It isn't pretty, but it's true.

-I was 12 years old when the election night happened.
+I was 12 years old when election night happened in Brazil.
 I couldn't tell what that meant for me, for my family, for my country.
 I have the memory engraved in my mind of asking my mother whether she would watch the results on TV and seeing her defeated face as she said, “No need.
 I’m going to bed.
 Tomorrow will be a tough day.”
 I had no idea what that meant, but it seemed as if the results of that election were more important than I could comprehend.
 I had never seen my mom look so somber until that day.

-My mother was a campaign attorney for the conservative party in Brazil, and as is known to happen with Socialists and their policies, the persecution against conservatives was almost immediate from the moment that they took power.
+My mother was a campaign attorney for the conservative party in Brazil, and as is known to happen with socialists and their policies, the persecution against conservatives was almost immediate from the moment they took power.
 My mother had years of experience and two bachelor’s degrees.
-She was probably one of the most qualified attorneys in town, but what most people fail to realize is that Socialism overregulates and overtaxes businesses, making it impossible for small businesses to thrive.
+She was probably one of the most qualified attorneys in town, but what most people fail to realize is that socialism overregulates and overtaxes businesses, making it impossible for small businesses to thrive.
 The biggest employer was the government, and our family was unfortunately blacklisted.

 Growing Pains